shrik3/schnitzel.nvim/readme.md

 shown in the startup screen.
 Check the cheatsheet for more commands.

-**How to configure and use LSPs**
-Again, check the cheatsheet for basic LSP commands (e.g. goto def.).
-Note that you need to install the language server manually: check [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig#Suggested-configuration).
-To add a LSP server, edit `/lua/plugin_config/lspconfig.lua`.

 # How to customize
 First take a look at how the configs are organized in the following section.